The Isthmus Project

 Community Bridges facilitator: Raquel Varela Pessoa

 Marelle is the french word for the game 'hopscotch'.
 If the journey to heaven is a game of hopscotch, with each throw of a stone the journey changes and a new story is made.

 But what if the fate of this story was already determined?
-Then the task for each of us here on earth is simply to work out how this story goes.
+Then the task for each of us here on earth is just to work out how this story goes.